Object Storage: Security, Scalability, and Convenience

 Kubernetes object storage lets you containerize your application and its essential services in one container or cluster.
 This container acts as one unit and can be deployed in various computing environments directly.
 Your application will become more portable and benefit from cross-platform abilities with Kubernetes.

-Object-based managed Kubernetes clusters are efficient at fulfilling your workload scalability needs.
-It gives your setup an auto-healing capability, meaning that if your application goes down, Kubernetes can automatically restore it to the desired state by re-deploying the setup.
+Object-based managed Kubernetes clusters are efficient at fulfilling workload scalability needs.
+It gives your setup an auto-healing capability, meaning that if an application goes down, Kubernetes can automatically restore it to the desired state by re-deploying the setup.
 This feature improves the manageability of your object storage.

 Docker Object Storage